 Please: Por favor

 Thank you: Gracias

 Do you speak English?: ¿Hablas Inglés?

 You can’t visit Barcelona without experiencing Spain’s world famous Sagrada Familia Basilica.
-Designed by Gaudi, it has been under construction for a whooping 135 years.
+Designed by the Spanish architect Antoni Gaudí, it has been under construction for a whooping 135 years.
 It’s forecasted to be completed by 2026, but even unfinished, the basilica is an absolute masterpiece.
 I would recommend doing the audio tour as well as paying a bit extra to climb to the top.
-The views of the city from the balcony are spectacular and it’s definitely earned its spot on this 3-day Barcelona itinerary.
+The views of the city from the balcony are spectacular and it’s definitely earned its spot on this 3 day Barcelona itinerary.

 Make sure to buy tickets in advance, especially in the on-season when the basilica is likely to sell out.
 You can buy tickets here.